Skip to main content

 In early 2020, Level Up published research that found 2 in 3 families bereaved by domestic homicide had their grieving process negatively impacted by the media reporting on their loved one's case.
 This research was presented by victims' families to IPSO's Head of Standards in February 2020.

-We know the messengers for this work are vital, which is why each training features powerful testimony from domestic abuse survivors and victims’ families, and the sessions are co-facilitated by award-winning multimedia journalist Helena Wadia.
+In 2021, Level Up began working with domestic abuse training service AVA to roll out CPD-accredited online trainings for journalists to attend.
+During the development of this training, the previous six-point guidance was shortened to four points and an acronym AIDA.
+We know the messengers for this work are vital, which is why each training features powerful testimony from domestic abuse survivors and victims' families, and the sessions are co-facilitated by award-winning multimedia journalist Helena Wadia.
 To date, Level Up has trained over 500 journalists.

-International Journalism Festival in Perugia to deliver training on reporting fatal domestic abuse.
+In March 2022, Level Up was invited to the International Journalism Festival in Perugia to deliver training on reporting fatal domestic abuse.
 Janey, Ryan Hart and Megha Mohan delivered the sold-out session to a group of over 100 journalists from across the world.
 Level Up have since delivered training to a European Union conference in Malta, and to 16 journalists from 16 different countries at the Reuters Institute.

-In February 2023, the petition received a surge in signatures after the terrible reporting of Emma Pattison’s death.
-In March 2023, the Level Up team delivered the petition, totalling 26,703 signatures, to IPSO’s head offices.
+In February 2023, the petition received a surge in signatures after the terrible reporting of Emma Pattison's death.
+In March 2023, the Level Up team delivered the petition, totalling 26,703 signatures, to IPSO's head offices.
 The team were joined by four women who had lost their mothers, sisters and daughters to fatal domestic abuse and Dawn Butler MP.
+The petition was accompanied by Level Up's submission to the 2023 IPSO Editor's Code Committee review, endorsed by the domestic abuse sector as a whole.
+Level Up are calling for a sub-clause to be added to Clause 4 of the Editor's Code of Practice, which newsrooms are legally bound to follow.

 The campaign continues in a two-part strategy: training journalists behind the scenes, and publicly complaining about irresponsible and inaccurate reporting.
 With both the Level Up team and our wide community of supporters taking action inside newsrooms and on social media, we're slowly and surely effecting change – and our media guidelines are both a helpful resource to support journalists, and a tool to hold them to account.